-A CSO Screening and Disinfection Facility (SDF) treats combined sewage.
-These are called flow-through facilities, and use fine screens to remove solids and sanitary trash from the combined sewage.
+A CSO Screening and Disinfection Facility (SDF) treats combined sewage without ever storing it.
+Called flow-through facilities, they use fine screens to remove solids and sanitary trash from the combined sewage.
 Flows are injected with Sodium Hypochlorite disinfectant to kill bacteria before discharging to receiving waters (Detroit and Rouge Rivers).
-Materials removed by the screens are sent to the WRRF or hauled to a landfill for proper disposal.
+Materials removed by the screens are sent to the WRRF for disposal.
 A summary of the overall flow and treatment capacity of the GLWA CSO SDFs is shown in Table VI-14 below.